kierans/request-yourself/README.md

 Often web applications need to generate a URL to point to themselves to give to client applications.
 For example, in applications that use [OAuth 2.0][2] a `redirect_uri` is required for the Authorisation Server to redirect the user back to the application.
-However, if an application is fronted by gateway or load balancer the application needs to use the public facing address of the application, not the internal address for where the application sits on the network.
+However, if an application is fronted by a gateway or load balancer the application needs to use the public facing address of the application, not the internal address for where the application sits on the network.